Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Model and methods

 In our third study, we added temporal and spatial structures in occupancy data.
 In (3-1), we reformulated the sampling design (eq. \ref{eq:our-design-array}) to represent phenology and observer sampling preferences for midseason.
 We maintained $\lambda=1.1$ and $J=10$ secondary occasions, but used non-uniform probabilities in $\boldsymbol{p}_J$.
 This vector was obtained from a Gaussian function multiplied by a small noise $A$, centered at the peak of the surveyed occasion $\mu$ of each year

-where $\mu=J/2$. $\sigma$ is the spread of the peak (set as $\sigma=J/4$) causing probability drops before and after the peak.
-The parameter $A$ is drawn as $A \sim \mathcal {N}(\mu=0,\sigma=0.33)$, creating some variation around $\mu$.
+where $\mu=J/2$. $\sigma$ is the spread of the peak (set as $\sigma=J/4$), causing probability drops before and after the peak.
+The parameter $A$ is drawn as $A \sim \mathcal {N}(0,0.33^2)$, creating some variation around $\mu$.
 We then ranked $\boldsymbol{p}_J$ and selected its $k$ largest values, where $k$ is the number of secondary occasions in $D_{it}$.
 Then, we created a new sampling array $G_{itj}$ (eq. \ref{eq:our-design-array}).
 The resulting occupancy data (Fig. A.8) could represent for instance a univoltine butterfly displaying a single activity peak in the middle of the year \citep{bishop2013utility}.

-In our last scenario (3-2), we reformulated the Poisson sampling design to represent both temporal and spatial clustering of observations in the simulated data.
+In our scenario 3-2, we reformulated the Poisson sampling design to represent both temporal and spatial clustering of observations in the simulated data.
 We used eq. \ref{eq:gaussian-function} to obtain a site-wise sampling probability vector $\boldsymbol{p}_I=(p_1,p_2, ..., p_I)$ by setting $\mu=I/2$ (mid-latitude peak) and $\sigma=I/2$ (small spread).
-To create the observation spot, we ranked $\boldsymbol{p}_I$ and selected the 25\% ($I^*=300$) out of the $I$ sites with the largest probability values.
-The percentage of 25\% represents a subtly larger percentage compared to the number of single-survey sites (among the sites sampled at least once) in the butterfly data.
-Then, we created a new sampling design array $G_{itj}$, which depicted a mid-latitude clustering of sampled sites in each year (Fig. A.9).
-This scenario produced a more skewed distribution of surveys to sites and also sparse data with spatial and temporal gaps (Fig. A.9), demanding out-of-sample predictions from the model for unsampled sites and years.
+To create the observation spot in scenario 3-2, we ranked $\boldsymbol{p}_I$ and selected the 25\% ($I^*=300$) out of the $I$ sites with the largest probability values.
+Then, we created a new sampling design array $G_{itj}$, which depicted a mid-latitude clustering of sampled sites in each year (Figs. A.9).

+Creating this spatial spot with a Poisson intensity $\lambda=1.1$ caused a decrease in the amount of data from 3-1 to 3-2.
+To reestablish the amount of data used in all previous scenarios, we created scenario 3-3 where we increased the intensity parameter used in eq. \ref{eq:D_it} to $D_{it} \sim \text{Poisson} (\lambda=1.1 \times (I/ I^*))$.
+This means that we distributed the same amount of data used in scenarios 1-0 through 3-1 within the spot (Fig. A.10).
+Then, the sampling design array $G_{itj}$ was recreated to depict the mid-latitude observation spot (Figs. A.10).
+Since spatial and temporal gaps were produced in the last two scenarios, out-of-sample predictions from the model were necessary to estimate occupancy probability for unsampled sites and years.